tigergraph/ecosys/tutorials/GSQL.md

         WHERE a.name = "Scott"
         ACCUM e.amount = e.amount+1 //increment amount for each edge
         POST-ACCUM (a)
-             CASE WHEN NOT a.isBlocked THEN a.isBlocked = TRUE END;
+              //change isBlocked from FALSE to TRUE of "Scott" node CASE WHEN NOT a.isBlocked THEN a.isBlocked = TRUE END;
 }